Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Methods

 \subsubsection{Grouping Coefficients to Induce Exchangeability}

-Coefficients may also be grouped to induce exchangeability.
+Coefficients may be grouped to induce exchangeability.
 Any procedure that intentionally induces exchangeability discards information by treating distinguishable units as if they were indistinguishable.
-If the blocks are not approximately exchangeable, then ensuing errors may not be \textbf{negligible}, but may still fall into one of the other acceptable error types outlined in \ref{section: data treatment}.
-To justify the associated misspecification errors, we develop an equivalence between group assumptions in the model and augmentation procedures.
+If the blocks are not approximately exchangeable, then ensuing errors may not be \textbf{negligible}, but may still fall into one of the other error types outlined in \ref{section:data treatment}.
+To justify the associated misspecification errors, we develop an equivalence between coefficient blocks and augmentation procedures.

-Consider an original image and an augmentation procedure that randomly permutes coefficients of the original image that belong to the same group.
-Since coefficients within each group are treated exchangeably by the augmentation, coefficients of the augmented image are exchangeable within their groups.
+Consider an image and an augmentation procedure that randomly permutes coefficients of the image within the same group.
+The coefficients of the augmented image are exchangeable within their groups.
 A prior model that uses one marginal for all the coefficients in a particular group, set to the average marginal over the group, assigns the correct marginal to the coefficients of the augmented image.
-Thus, we can map a group assumption in the model to an augmentation procedure, then treat the grouped model as model for the output of the augmentation.
+Thus, we can map a grouping procedure to an augmentation procedure, then treat the grouped model as model for the output of the augmentation.

 The augmentation procedure described above acts on the coefficients of the image after a change of representation.
 Each coefficient augmentation is equivalent to an augmentation applied to the original image.
-It is often easier to interpret the coefficient augmentation via the equivalent image augmentation.
+It is often easier to interpret the image augmentation.
 Both coefficient and image augmentation are impossible in an inverse problem, since the user does not have access to the true image.
 Instead, the user is given a noisy transformation of the image, pushed through a forward map.
 Pushing the action of an image augmentation through the forward map returns an equivalent data augmentation.
 The specific data augmentation depends on the forward map, and should change both the data and the noise model used to form a likelihood.
 Many forward models in imaging admit a symmetry of action, so commute with particular transforms.
 For instance, the forward models used in tomography commute with translations, rotations, and spatial scaling of the ground truth.